supercid/techdocs-wiki-tmp/Adding-the-customer-information.md

 ```

 > **Note:** If a customer reference is in use in the customer information tagging, make sure the identifier is
 > secure enough.
-Nosto recommend to use a UUID or the structure in above example if a UUID can’t be supported.
+Nosto recommends using a UUID or the structure in the above example if a UUID can’t be supported.